kpassapk/blog/content/posts/google.md

 ---

-I've had a sneaking suspicion for a whle that OKRs - as in Objectives and Key Results - are in fact clever device deployed by Google to throw startups off track.
+I've had a sneaking suspicion for a whle that OKRs - as in Objectives and Key Results - are in fact clever device deployed by Google [^1] to throw startups off track.

+[^1]: OKRs were developed at Intel, but I learned about them from Google Ventures, so I'll blame Google for evangelizing.

-The appeal of OKRs is in their perceived simplicity: any problem large, or small, organizational or technical, made solvable by careful setting of O's and KR's.*
+The appeal of OKRs is in their perceived simplicity: any problem large, or small, organizational or technical, made solvable by careful setting of O's and KR's.[^2]

-(* Just remember to cascade your KRs and figure out if you want 0.7 attainment or more.
-And never tak about outputs, only outcomes.)
+[^2]: Just remember to cascade your KRs and figure out if you want 0.7 attainment or more.
+And never tak about outputs, only outcomes.

 It never plays out as promised: a few cycles deep into OKRs will leave startups wondering why they're so dumb they can't implement what seems like a